btmccollum/outdoorsy_data_parser/README.md

 ## Usage

 This tool is intended for use with text delimited files (e.g., CSVs) containing specific information pertaining to customers and their basic vehicle details.
-At this time, your file should contain the following information:
+At this time, your file should ideally be delimeted by commas, pipes, semicolons, or tabs, and contain the following information:

     $ first name, last name, vehicle name, vehicle type, vehicle length (ft)

+To use this tool, spin up a local console with `bin/console` and try parsing a file that matches these criteria.

+See documentation details below for more information, but to get started quickly and see how it works you can try the following:

+`CustomerImporter.import(file_path: "./spec/fixtures/files/commas.txt")`

+Optionally you can sort this data (asc) by any of the column types with the following:

+`CustomerImporter.import(file_path: "./spec/fixtures/files/commas.txt", sort_by: 'vehicle_name')`

+If you'd prefer your sort in descending order, you can add the following:

+`CustomerImporter.import(file_path: "./spec/fixtures/files/commas.txt", sort_by: 'vehicle_length_ft', sort_order: 'desc')`

 ### Classes
 #### `CustomerImporter`